-It is vital that all senior cats have regular check-ups at their regular veterinarian every 6-12 months.
+It is vital that all senior cats have regular check-ups at their regular veterinarian, ideally every 6 months.
 This helps your vet to identify any age-related health problems early to nip them in the bud.

 By keeping your senior cat's health and wellbeing needs in mind you can help to ensure that they live a long and happy life with you.
 Who knows, maybe they will even be the next guinness world record holder!